varalys/lore/README.md

 - **Debugging**: Understand why code was written a certain way by reading the original discussion
 - **Knowledge transfer**: When someone leaves a project, their AI conversations stay with the code
 - **Learning**: Study how problems were solved by browsing linked sessions
+- **Search**: Find that conversation where you solved a similar problem - search by keyword, project, tool, or date

 ## How It Works